pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

   so an installer can hand it off without transformation to a checkout/download command of the VCS.
 - A ``requested_revision`` key (type ``string``) MAY be present naming a branch/tag/ref/commit/revision/etc (in a format compatible with the VCS).
+This field MUST match the revision requested by the user and MUST NOT exist when the user did not select a specific revision.
 - A ``commit_id`` key (type ``string``) MUST be present, containing the exact commit/revision number that was/is to be installed.
   If the VCS supports commit-hash